 2009 – It all began 9 years ago when Marina Abramović won the “Lorenzo Il Magnifico” Lifetime Achievement Award at the 7th Florence Biennale and presented her Manifesto for the first time at the Fortezza da Basso.

-She was intense in her being an artist, in her interpreting and giving meaning to every word: she was sensual, she was magnetic, she was “present”.
-After a rush of applause and paparazzi flashes that seemed to diminish the value of her Manifesto, it was time to leave, with the dissatisfaction of not having met her.
+She was intense in her being an artist, in her interpreting and giving meaning to every word.
+She was sensual, she was magnetic, she was “present”.
+After a rush of applause and paparazzi flashes that seemed to diminish the value of her Manifesto, it was time to leave, with the frustration of not having met her.

-I then continued the evening by visiting the rest of the exhibition, amidst obscene things and real works of art (some of which I still have leaflets), until suddenly, while I was chatting with my friends, I was in front of her.
+I then continued my tour of the exhibition, amidst obscene things and real works of art (some of which I still have leaflets).
+Suddenly, while I was chatting with my friends, I was in front of her.

 Here’s the moment… or now, or never again.